kstenerud/concise-encoding/design.md

 Containers are ordered by default.
 It's easier to start with tighter constraints and relax them on demand than to go the other way around.

-### Nil
+### NA

-The `nil` type perpetuates the null problem (null is a problematic type in general).
-However, it's ubiquitous enough that I felt compelled to include it.
+The NA type is designed to avoid the [null problem](https://en.wikipedia.org/wiki/Null_pointer) while still allowing for the very real possibility of missing data.

 ### Time